Engineered Hardwood Flooring

 Engineered hardwood is taking the flooring world by storm.
 Sure, real hardwood remains quite popular, but the appeal and versatility of engineered hardwood has homeowners interested.
 Read on to learn more about engineered hardwood flooring to see if it suits your lifestyle and preferences.

 What is engineered hardwood flooring?

-The special feature of engineered harwood flooring is its layered composition.
+The special feature of engineered hardwood flooring is its layered composition.
 It’s made of many layers; the top layer is a polyutherane cover which is meant to protect the second layer—a hardwood veneer.
 Customers select any type of wood for the hardwood veneer.
 There are no limitations; you can purchase engineered hardwood with a cherry, walnut, maple, oak, hickory, etc. veneer…whichever type you want.